 Two papers that I remember particularly were one that made me sit up with delight – I knew right away Nature was going to accept it because the work was that good – and a paper started by a scientist who had passed away.

 I have also edited a few grant proposals for scientists in the US and in the Netherlands (and a few small ones for artists).
-I submitted one with a Russian marine scientist who wanted to partner up for a Black Sea project.
 This requires good writing skills as well as the ability to understand what the paper or proposal is about, and a grasp of how to convey this to the intended audience.
-The science proposals in question have resulted in grants totaling around 8 million euros/dollars so far.
+The science proposals in question have resulted in grants totaling around 8 million euros/dollars so far, I think.

 Here are examples of journals that I have revised manuscripts for: